All Episodes

 The feds typically don't have this.

-Can I news bomb squads, all that shit.
+Canine units, bomb squads, all that shit.

-So when you have these guys embedded within your agency, you can use their resources, and those guys have the authority to do federal cases as well as do state cases because they're deputized and basically carry around FBI credentials and they're able to assist, right?
+So when you have these guys embedded within your agency, you can use their resources and those guys have the authority to do federal cases as well as do state cases because they're deputized and basically carry around FBI credentials and they're able to assist, right?

-And a joint terrorism task force, guys, JTTF, is a task force uh that works together to combat terrorism, right?
+And a joint terrorism task force, guys, JTTF, is a task force that works together to combat terrorism, right?

 And you have agencies from all over the country.

-Absolutely covering uh everybody's there.
+Absolutely covering everybody's there.

 So that's what a joint terrorism task force is.